delaneyj/datastar/backends/go/site/static/md/reference/plugins_backend.md

 [Source](https://github.com/delaneyj/datastar/blob/main/packages/library/src/lib/plugins/backend.ts)

-A set of plugins that allow for the integration of any backend services that supports SSE with Datastar.
+A set of plugins that allow for the integration of any backend service that supports SSE with Datastar.

 ## Attribute Plugins